berila7/inception/DEV_DOC.md

 ## 6. Persistent Data

-Persistent data is stored on the host using bind mounts.
+Persistent data is stored on the host.

 **MariaDB data**